 Lockdown Alert System

-Installation of a new Lockdown Alert System is taking place on campuses across Comal ISD.
-Because of this, you may notice several blue push button stations throughout the campus, as well as blue lights on the ceiling, both similar to what you have seen for the fire alarm systems.
+Installation of a Lockdown Alert System has been completed on all campuses across Comal ISD.
+You will see several blue push button stations throughout the campus, as well as blue lights on the ceiling, similar to what you have seen for the fire alarm systems.

 Why a Lockdown system?